nihith-nath/New-York-City-Airbnb-Market-Analysis-and-Prediction/README.md

 - Cleaned the data by renaming columns, removing unwanted columns, and handling missing values

 ## Normalization
-we have Normalized the raw data into 3 tables, Host, Neighborhood, Listings to remove transitive dependencies
+we have Normalized the raw data into 3 tables, Host, Neighborhood, Listings to remove transitive dependencies improving Data Integrity and to prevent Insertion,Updation and Deletion Anamolies

 ### Host Table
 | Column Name         | Description                                   |